 Overview of the problems and rationale for the competition

 Climate change is exacerbating the risk of natural disasters with frequent, unpredictable changes in weather patterns.
-Logistics, resource planning and damage estimation are difficult after the disaster hits and can be very expensive.
-We need good data to maximise the effectiveness of such efforts, especially in resource constrained developing countries.
-Currently the process is labour intensive with specialists analysing aerial and satellite data from state, federal and commercial sources to assess damage.
-Moreover, the data itself is often scattered, missing or incomplete.
+Logistics, resource planning, and damage estimation are difficult after the disaster hits and can be very expensive.
+We need good data to maximize the effectiveness of such efforts, especially in resource-constrained developing countries.
+Currently, the process is labor-intensive with specialists analyzing aerial and satellite data from state, federal, and commercial sources to assess the damage.
+Moreover, the data itself is often scattered, missing, or incomplete.

 The xView2 competition addresses both of these issues.
 On the one hand, it builds on a novel satellite imagery dataset xBD. xBD provides data on 8 different disaster types spanning 15 countries and covers an area of 45,000 square kilometers.
 Moreover, it introduces the Joint Damage Scale for labeling building damage, which provides guidance and an assessment scale to label building damage in a satellite image.

-We already have experience with Satellite Imagery and we have seen its benefits in different sectors both public and commercial.
+We have experience handling Satellite Imagery and we have seen its benefits in different sectors both public and commercial.
 We are excited to be working on yet another application of such data as it has several benefits:

-Pre and post images, as well as the location of buildings (purple) and sustained damage (colour-coded) – one of our models in action
+Pre and post images, as well as the location of buildings (purple) and sustained damage (color-coded) – one of our models in action

 Some of the participants of the previous edition of the competition have a head start, but we’re hoping to get a good result and we are proud to be a part of this community.
 We believe that the AI for Good movement is at the brink of becoming mainstream and xView2 is helping to make this a reality.
 We will share more technical details about the models we are currently developing in January 2020 upon the conclusion of the contest.

 Thanks for reading.
 Follow me on Twitter @marekrog.
 Questions about the models?
 Ask in the comments section below.